 OneDayMD Academy

 That said, it can be confusing for the average person to navigate the 'healthcare universe'.
-With numerous myths and misleading information prevalent on social media, advertisements, and even AI-powered websites (e.g. ChatGPT), it can be difficult to differentiate between credible and unreliable sources, especially when mixed with marketing narratives.
+With numerous myths and misleading information prevalent on social media, advertisements, and even AI-powered sites (e.g. ChatGPT, Copilot, Gemini), it can be difficult to differentiate between credible and unreliable sources, especially when mixed with marketing narratives.

 This resource page aims to provide independent, unbiased, and consumer-focused health information.
 We understand that it can be overwhelming for consumers to sift through the vast amount of information available online, especially if they do not have a background in medicine.

 That's why we offer a network of consumer-centric wellness and health information guides and resources that provide high-value information and independent insights to consumers.
-We have been in the healthcare industry for over 20 years and are committed to providing reliable information that may be difficult to find elsewhere.
+We have an cumulative experience in the healthcare industry of more than 30 years and are committed to providing reliable information that may be difficult to find elsewhere.

 Longevity 101

-In this practical guide, we have covered anti aging with more than 150 references and supporting studies that represent the best of science-backed information on anti-aging and longevity.Vitamins and Supplements 101
+In this practical guide, we have covered anti aging with more than 300 references and supporting studies that represent the best of science-backed information on anti-aging and longevity.Get Started > Longevity and Anti Aging: One Day MD Guide and Review

 Diets are composed of nutrients: macronutrients (protein, fats, carbohydrates, and alcohol) and the micronutrients (vitamins, minerals, trace elements and phytonutrients).
 Food also contains many non-nutritional, but biologically active substances.
 These include toxins and contaminants, such as alkaloids and aflatoxins, which are detrimental to health, as well as constituents, such as phytochemicals, that may be health-promoting.
 As consumers we do not eat nutrients, but meals and foods.
 These are the components of diet that are most meaningful to the public and usually the basis of food choice.